pavly-gerges/pavly-gerges/resume/index.md

 ## Pi4j Contributions:
 > Technical Writing `|` A Featured Project `|` (2022)

-Upon the request of one of the Pi4j community leader, I published a hybrid project that utilizes both Pi4j-v1 and jMonkeyEngine framework as a [Pi4j-featured project](https://www.pi4j.com/featured-projects/joystick-game/); together with a full tutorial on hooking an Analog-Digital Circuit (MCP3008) onto the Raspberry Pi-4B GPIO through the Serial-Peripheral Interface (SPI) protocol.
+Upon the request of one of the Pi4j community leaders, I published a hybrid project that utilizes both Pi4j-v1 and jMonkeyEngine framework as a [Pi4j-featured project](https://www.pi4j.com/featured-projects/joystick-game/); together with a full tutorial on hooking an Analog-Digital Circuit (MCP3008) onto the Raspberry Pi-4B GPIO through the Serial-Peripheral Interface (SPI) protocol.
 The tutorial also introducces insights on the conceptual model behind ADCs and DACs circuits.
 Collectively, the tutorial acts as a demo for I/O controlled Games using the [JoystickModule API](https://github.com/Electrostat-Lab/JoyStickModule).

 ----------------------------------------------------------------------------------------